Enter your info and we’ll email you a promo code to save on upgrading to Interceptor® Plus (milbemycin oxime/praziquantel).

 Contaminated soil on toys or dog’s paws may put the dog at risk of infection if embryonated eggs are ingested.

-After ingestion, larvae hatch from eggs and are released into the gastrointestinal (GI) tract, penetrate the intestinal wall, develop for 2-10 days then move to the cecum where they mature into adults.
+After ingestion, larvae hatch from eggs and are released into the gastrointestinal (GI) tract, penetrate the intestinal wall, develop for 2–10 days, and then move to the cecum where they mature into adults.

 IMPORTANT SAFETY INFORMATION